svc333/overview/glossary/glossary.md

 ### beta offering
 {: #x9774283}

-An offering that IBM makes available solely for evaluation and testing purposes.
+An offering that {{site.data.keyword.IBM_notm}} makes available solely for evaluation and testing purposes.
 There are no warranties, SLAs or support provided and beta offerings are not intended for production use.

 ### bind
 {: #x2000361}